-- 41.43.
-When assessing such agreements or commercial practices like zero-rating\etc. in relation to Article 3(2), the assessment should take into account the aim of the Regulation to "safeguard equal and non-discriminatory treatment of traffic" (Article 1) and to "guarantee the continued functioning of the internet ecosystem as an engine of innovation" (Recital 1) as well as Recital 7, which directs intervention against agreements or commercial practices which, "by reason of their scale, lead to situations where endusers' choice is materially reduced in practice", or which would result in "the undermining of the essence of the end-users' rights". - 42.44.
-Recital 7 also indicates that the assessment should take into account the "respective market positions of those providers of internet access services, and of the providers of content, applications and services, that are involved". - 43.45.
+42.43.
+When assessing such agreements or commercial practices like zero-rating etc. in relation to-Article 3(2), the assessment should take into account the aim of the Regulation to "safeguard equal and non-discriminatory treatment of traffic" (Article 1) and to "guarantee the continued functioning of the internet ecosystem as an engine of innovation" (Recital 1) as well as Recital 7, which directs intervention against agreements or commercial practices which, "by reason of their scale, lead to situations

+- where end-users' choice is materially reduced in practice", or which would result in "the undermining of the essence of the end-users' rights". - 43.44.
+Recital 7 also indicates that the assessment should take into account the "respective market positions of those providers of internet access services, and of the providers of content, applications and services, that are involved". - 44.45.
 When assessing whether an ISP limits the exercise of rights of end-users, NRAs should consider to what extent end-users' choice is restricted by the agreed commercial and technical conditions or the commercial practices of the ISP.
 It is not the case that every factor affecting end-users' choices should necessarily be considered to limit the exercise of end-users' rights under Article 3(1).
-The Regulation also foresees intervention in case such restrictions result in choice being materially reduced, but also in other cases that could qualify as a limitation of the exercise of the end-users' rights under Article 3(1). - 44.46.
+The Regulation also foresees intervention in case such restrictions result in choice being materially reduced, but also in other cases that could qualify as a limitation of the exercise of the end-users' rights under Article 3(1). - 45.46.
 In light of the aforementioned considerations, BEREC considers that a comprehensive assessment of such commercial and technical conditions may be required, taking into account in particular: - the goals of the Regulation and whether the relevant agreements and/or commercial practices circumvent these general aims; - the market positions of the ISPs and CAPs involved a limitation of the exercise of end-user rights is more likely to arise where an ISP or a CAP has a 'strong' market position (all else being equal) compared to a situation where the ISP or CAP has a 'weak' market position.
-The market positions should be analysed in line with competition law principles; - the effects on consumer and business customer end-user rights, which encompasses an assessment of inter alia: - whether there is an effect on the range and diversity of content and applications which consumer end-users may use and, if so, whether the range and diversity of applications which end-users can choose from is reduced in practice; - whether the end-user is incentivised to use, for example, certain applications; - whether the IAS subscription contains characteristics which materially reduce end-user choice (see in more detail in paragraph 4848).
+The market positions should be analysed in line with competition law principles; - the effects on consumer and business customer end-user rights, which encompasses an assessment of inter alia: - whether there is an effect on the range and diversity of content and applications which consumer end-users may use17 and, if so, whether the range and diversity of applications which end-users can choose from is reduced in practice; - o whether the end-user is incentivised to use, for example, certain applications; - whether the IAS subscription contains characteristics which materially reduce end-user choice (see in more detail in paragraph 48). - the effects on CAP end-user rights, which encompasses an assessment of, inter alia:

-&lt;sup>17 This may also concern the effect on freedom of expression and information, including media pluralism
+17 This may also concern the effect on freedom of expression and information, including media pluralism